OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/checkpoint-resume/checkpoint/optional-checkpoint-sceneVariables.md

 interval under time based checkpoint and might request increased internal memory usage.<br>
 <br>

-## checkpoint output start sample control
+## Checkpoint output start sample control
 You can specify samples per pixel (SPP) number to control when checkpoint render starts dumping file.
 Checkpoint file is created when all pixel's SPP are same or bigger than this number.
 Until then, checkpint file dump logic is skipped.